Original Price: $326.95Sale Price: $199.95

 Flash Type: Red Glow Infrared (very faint)

-As expected, picture quality is identical to the Force 11D.
+As expected, the picture quality is identical to the Force 11D.
 Daytime pictures have been very impressive.
 Bright color, good clarity and plenty of depth whether the camera was placed in bright sunlight or heavy timber.

 Night pictures have pros and cons.
 There is a decent amount of flash range, but the pictures do have a slight halo (more light in the center of the image - less on the edges of the photo).
 We also have a high number of blurry photos.
 The Solar has three modes in the settings that control night image quality: